 If you love music and think you want to take it to a professional level – perform, compose, conduct or teach – UW-Eau Claire is the place for you!
 Known as “Wisconsin’s Singing University,” UW-Eau Claire’s department of Music and Theatre Arts features a distinctive and supportive environment for the study of music.

 Music is alive and well at

-With the largest undergrad music program in the UW System, UW-Eau Claire boasts more than 375 music majors and hundreds of students who just love to develop their musical talent.
+UW-Eau Claire boasts the largest undergrad music program in the UW System.
+We are home to the nation's largest Division III marching band, the largest jazz festival in the nation, 375+ music majors, 160+ concerts/events each year, and hundreds of students who just love to develop their musical talent.

 Practice makes excellence

 Students have ample opportunities to perform in a wide variety of bands and ensembles.
-Students have the opportunity to take on leadership roles as some productions, like the long-running Cabaret, that is student directed.
+Students have the opportunity to take on leadership roles in productions like the long-running Cabaret, that is student directed.
 Other opportunities include the Marching Band and student organizations that are associated with professional organizations with a national affiliation.
 Each year the department presents more than 160 concerts and recitals, including the

 ever-popular Viennese Ball and Holiday Concert.

 Music ensembles have performed from coast to coast in the U.S., toured Europe, traveled to China and even performed for Pope Benedict XVI and an estimated crowd of 100,000 people in Rome.

 Our outstanding faculty of performers and composers and music educators are proud of the individual attention they give their students.
 You’ll learn in small class settings and get lots of one-on-one attention from professors who inspire learning and truly want you to succeed.
 There are numerous faculty-student collaborative research opportunities.